 Then you could run the tool again and check only the 1:16000, 1:8000, and 1:4000 boxes.
 Also, you could choose to cache these scale levels based on the extent of features in a feature class, such as a city or county boundary, instead of caching the full extent of the map.
 This creates a partial cache at those three scale levels.
 Optionally, you could choose to have the rest of the tiles at those scales be created on demand.

 If an area of your cache does not exist, you can either create the tile on demand or configure your web server to return a Data not available tile.
 The Data not available tile is also useful if someone pans to the edge of the map or browses to an area where you have not completed caching.
 Configuring your server to return a Data not available tile can, in some cases, yield a better user experience than returning nothing.

 - Create an image of the same dimensions and image format as a tile in your tiling scheme.
 Name it missing.png or missing.jpg.
 If a clear blank tile is needed (such as for overlay services that require transparency), use blank.png instead.
-To download an example tile, see Esri Knowledge Base article 36939.
+To download an example tile, see the following Esri Knowledge Base article.